1984 - 1985

 http://oldcomputers.net/amiga1000.html

-HITACHI STILL
+HITACHI MOS STILL

 VIDEO CAMERA PROTOTYPE - 1984.
 This